Academic Affairs Policies

 Significant Financial Interest does not include: remuneration from Franklin & Marshall College; Income from investment instruments (e.g., retirement account, mutual funds) in which the Investigator does not control investment decisions; Income from speaking or teaching engagements sponsored by any government agency, college or university, or academic medical institution; income from service on a review panel or advisory committee affiliated with any government agency, college or university, or academic medical institution.

 Having Significant Financial Interests does not necessarily entail a Financial Conflict of Interest.
-A potential financial conflict of interest (FCOI) exists when the Associate Dean of the Faculty reasonably determine that an SFI could directly or indirectly affect the design, conduct, and reporting of federally-funded research, teaching, or mentoring.
+A potential financial conflict of interest (FCOI) exists when the Associate Dean of the Faculty reasonably determines that an SFI could directly or indirectly affect the design, conduct, and reporting of federally-funded research, teaching, or mentoring.

 A Subrecipient is an entity that receives a subaward from the prime recipient under an award and is accountable to the prime recipient for the use of the Federal funds provided by the subaward.